whatevery1says/manifest/schema/README.md

 ## Warning!

 These materials are not quite ready for production.
 After pushing the materials I discovered some extensive problems, which I am slowly fixing.
-At the moment, the `Publications/Publications.json` schema works.
+At the moment, the `Publications/Publications.json` schema works and can be generated using `Publications/Publications.py`.
 It can be tested with the `Publications/sample.json` manifest using `validate_manifest.py`.
-The Python script to generate the `Publications` schema has not yet been corrected.
-Once that is done, it should be possible to quickly update the other files so that everything works.
+I will gradually update the other files so that everything works.

 This warning message will be updated to reflect ongoing progress.